MY APPROACH

 Enhanced Cognitive Behavioral Therapy for Eating Disorders (CBT-E)

-CBT-E is one of the most researched and effective treatments for eating disorders.
-It focuses on identifying the specific thoughts, behaviors, and maintaining mechanisms of an individual’s eating disorder and gradually replacing them with more flexible, helpful ways of thinking about food, body, and self.
+CBT-E is one of the most researched and effective treatments for eating disorders available.
+It focuses on identifying the specific thoughts, behaviors, and maintaining mechanisms that keep an eating disorder in place, and gradually replacing them with more flexible, helpful ways of thinking about food, body, and self.
+Treatment is structured and collaborative, with a clear map of where we are and where we are going.
+CBT-E is especially well-suited for people who want to understand the logic of their eating disorder and actively work to dismantle it.

 Dialectical Behavior Therapy (DBT)

-Practical skills for managing intense emotions, tolerating distress without turning to harmful behaviors, and building more stable relationships.
-Especially useful when emotions feel overwhelming or when the eating disorder is connected to self-harm, impulsivity, or difficulty regulating feelings.
+DBT provides practical, concrete skills for managing intense emotions, tolerating distress without turning to harmful behaviors, and building more stable relationships.
+It is especially useful when emotions feel overwhelming or when the eating disorder is connected to self-harm, impulsivity, or difficulty regulating feelings.
+Rather than asking you to simply stop a behavior, DBT teaches you what to do instead, building a toolkit you can reach for in the hardest moments.
+The goal is a life that feels worth living, not just a life free of symptoms.

 Attachment Theory

-Attachment theory helps us understand how early relationships with caregivers shape a person's sense of safety, self-worth, and connection to others.
-In therapy, we use this lens to understand how those early patterns may be showing up now, and to build a more secure foundation from the inside out.
+Attachment theory helps us understand how early relationships shape a person's sense of safety, self-worth, and connection to others.
+In therapy, we use this lens to understand how those early patterns may be showing up now in the way you relate to food, your body, and the people around you.
+Eating disorders are often deeply relational, and healing frequently involves not just changing behaviors but rebuilding a more secure relationship with yourself.
+Understanding where these patterns came from is often the first step toward loosening their hold.

 Intersubjective Theory